ChatScript/ChatScript/WIKI/ChatScript-Json.md

 If you need JSONOpen to run thru a proxy server, these are the CS variables you need to set up:
 `$cs_proxycredentials` should be your login data, e.g. `myname:thesecret`.
-`$cs_proxyserver'  is the server address, e.g., `http://local.example.com:1080`.
+`$cs_proxyserver`  is the server address, e.g., `http://local.example.com:1080`.
-'$cs_proxymethod' are bits listing the authorization method to use.
+`$cs_proxymethod` are bits listing the authorization method to use.
 They come from the LIBCURL so you should OR together the bits you want.
 Bit 1 is the most basic choice of name and password.
 Read-    https://curl.haxx.se/libcurl/c/CURLOPT_HTTPAUTH.html